feddieminas/django_fantasy_foot_track/README.md

 - As a developer and user:
   - Show all three categories stats on home page to have a brief overview of their popularity
-  - When creating a category card or adding a comment on larger devices, insert a related bg colour thus the input and text area tags are quick easy to target
+  - When creating a category card on larger devices, insert a related bg colour thus the input and text area tags are quick easy to target

 - As a developer :
   - Used UK flag three colours to differentiate the three categories and show game country location (i.e. UK)